slaclab/rtems-init/README.md

   - Extensions to the RTEMS ISR API
 - drvLan9118
   - Raw UDP packet driver for the LCLS fast feedback system
+- cexp
+  - C expression shell, legacy component originally built by SLAC for RTEMS to emulate the vxWorks shell.
+- lua
+  - RTEMS port of Lua, submoduled in.